 Another very public thing that all companies have to deal with is getting reviews.
 A bad customer review is virtually impossible to avoid, so chances are you will get one from time to time.
 When you do, it is important that you do the following:

 - Respond quickly - this is a customer who’s probably disappointed, distressed or both.

 - Take responsibility - even if it’s not your fault.

 - Be sorry (for the customer having had a bad experience).

 - Work out a solution with the customer.

 It’s easy to blame somebody else like a fulfillment center or a distributor for a bad experience.
 Don’t be tempted to go down that route.
-Your customer didn’t choose your fulfillment center or your distributor.
+Your customer didn’t choose your fulfillment center or your distributor, nor do they care.
 They chose you.
 That means you are responsible for any mistakes even if the fulfillment center or the distributor is in fact at fault.
 You have to own up to it and take responsibility.
 The only finger-pointing done should be pointing at you.
 You can always take it up with the entity at fault later, but leave the customer out of that process.